n-hoffman/sqlbpawebsite/README.md

-Best Practices Assessment Aggregator
+# SQL Best Practice Assessment Aggregator

-This web application aggregates Best Practices Assessment results across SQL Servers that are either Azure Arc-enabled or running directly in Azure.
-It pulls data from Log Analytics using the managed identity of the web app.
-This site is built in .Net and meant to be hosted an Azure App Service running Linux.
+A .NET 10 web app that aggregates SQL Server BPA results across Azure Arc-enabled and Azure VM SQL Servers.
+Pulls data from two Log Analytics workspaces using the App Service's managed identity.

+## Deployment

+Prerequisites
+Azure App Service (Linux, .NET 10) with system-assigned managed identity Two Log Analytics workspaces with SqlAssessment_CL data Log Analytics Reader role for the MI on each workspace

+Disclaimer
-Note: This is a demo environment and not intended for production use.
-There are no sensitive credentials stored in the code.
+Demo environment — not intended for production use.